 Last but definitely not least is the often overlooked PSU which is an important component in the grand scheme of things and should be chosen wisely.
 Get expert advice on shopping for one here.

 No point building a killer rig without hooking it up to a decent screen.
-In this guide you'll learn about the important features that make a good monitor for gaming and the top rated models for 2017.
+In this guide you'll learn about the important features that make a good monitor for gaming and the current top rated models.

 Having a comfortable, decent-quality and accurate mouse is important to many gamer's especially for competitive multiplayer games or eSports where every millisecond counts.